n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

     This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-  - "Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Rakaar."
+  - "Halant,Ra" sequences that occur elsewhere in the syllable may take on the below-base form "Rakaar."